Owais-Md/VR_Project1_Aryan_Owais_IMT2022102_IMT2022502/README.md

 -----
 - Ensure sufficient RAM and GPU (if available) for U-Net training.
 - Outputs are printed in the notebook; no additional intervention is required.

-Replace [YourName] and [YourRollNo] with your actual name and roll number before submission.